bdsinger/run_on_modified/README.md

 ## Suggested improvements

 The code could be made much more efficient.

-It keeps track of the modification times of all files in a directory, which could be lots of files when you only care about one file!
-The code originates from an example where any changes to the file hierarchy are detected and reported, including deletion and creation.
+* It keeps track of the modification times of all files in a directory, which could be lots of files when you only care about one file!
+* Any changes to the file hierarchy are detected and reported, including deletion and creation.
+* Eliminate main thread polling, or polling altogether.

 ## Warning: Insecure and untested